yoctoproject/poky/documentation/kernel-dev/common.rst

    Running the ``make defconfig`` command results in the default configuration for your architecture as defined by your kernel.
-   However, no guarantee exists that this configuration is valid for your use case, or that your board will even boot.
+   However, there is no guarantee that this configuration is valid for your use case, or that your board will even boot.
 This is particularly true for non-x86 architectures.